BrodyB/ublue-brody/README.md

 This makes use of the [BlueBuild](https://blue-build.org/) system, which makes it simple to roll your own ideal containerized Linux OS.
 Each of these recipes is custom-tailored for each of my active machines, but I've commented and documented them so anyone can copy what I've done for use in their own spins.

-I name each of my computers after fictional spacecraft, so each OS takes their theming from that.
+I name each of my computers after fictional spacecraft, so each OS takes some light theming from that.

 ## Modifications
 For all the images described below, these changes are made: